Introduction

 You can chain together multiple options with find to further refine your search.

-In the example below we combine -type d with -name "*2".
+In the example below we combine -type d

 This searches for directories then applies a case sensitive search for names ending in "2".